Biometeorology Lab

 The main objectives are: (1) to clarify the impact of the change in land use intensity (abandonment from one side and intensification from another) on fluxes of N2O and CH4 from riparian buffer zones (RBZ) on different soils; (2) to determine the range of potential greenhouse gas (GHG) fluxes influenced by the change of water regime in both wetlands RBZs within agricultural landscapes; (3) to compile scenarios for optimal siting and management of RBZs and constructed wetlands (CW) to minimize the GHG emission (e.g., biomass production for sustainable energy consumption).

-Project participants: Kaido Soosaar
+People involved: Kaido Soosaar

 Funding: International Atomic Energy Agency (IAEA)